Is a Medigap Health Insurance Policy for You?

-To choose a supplement or not is up to you.
-In some cases, you may never need one, but the truth is that there's no way to know if or when you'll be sick enough to require major care.
+If you get lucky, you may never need a Medigap policy, but the truth is that there's no way to know if or when you'll be sick enough to require major care.

 Do you think buying a Medigap Policy is a good idea?

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.